prandoclara/prandoclara/README.md

 ### About me :

-🎓 I'm currently a student at **42 Paris**, where I'm about to complete the **core curriculum** after an intense year of coding, debugging, and growth.
+🎓 I'm a student at **42 Paris**, having recently completed the core curriculum after a year of intensive coding, debugging, and continuous learning.

 ✅ I successfully completed Transcendance, a full-stack multiplayer web app built with a microservices architecture.